Schedule of Events

 Event type: Webcast Event (for member-supporters)

-Gompa member-supporters are cordially invited to register for this special teaching event.
-At the time you register, there will also be the opportunity to make a voluntary offering in support of Samtenling monastery, Kathmandu, Nepal.
-From the closing registration date of April 21st, 2025, onwards, the teaching will continue to be available to Gompa member-supporters from the Gompa Library.
+Gompa member-supporters are cordially invited to register for this special event.
+At the time you register, there will also be the opportunity to make a voluntary offering in support of Thrangu Tashi Choling monastery, Kathmandu, Nepal.

-If you wish to be notified by email of further upcoming special events at Samtenling, please select 'Notification Preferences' from the Navigation Menu.
+If you wish to be notified by email of further upcoming special events at Thrangu Tashi Choling monastery, please sign in to your Gompa account and select ‘Notification Preferences’ from the Navigation Menu.

 Gompa’s not-for-profit platform has been built specifically as an advertising-free alternative to commercial platforms, especially for the presentation of Dharma teachings and other Dharma activities and events.
 Gompa’s member-supporters enable us to keep Gompa’s purpose-built platform free of advertising and of all forms of data marketing.
 (The privacy of your personal data is fully respected on Gompa – we do not market or sell your personal data as on commercial platforms.)